vectordotdev/vector/docs/usage/configuration/sources/file.md

 `optional` `no default` `type: string` `example: "/var/lib/vector"`

 The directory used to persist file checkpoint positions.
 By default, the [global `data_dir` option][docs.configuration#data_dir] is used.
 Please make sure the Vector project has write permissions to this dir.
+See [Checkpointing](#checkpointing) for more info.

 ### exclude